MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Introduction

 \section{Introduction}

-3D human pose estimation (HPE) tasks aim to estimate 3D human joints position from a single image or a video clip.
-3D HPE has a wide range of applications in various computer vision tasks, such as action recognition~\cite{li2021symbiotic, yang2021feedback, qi2022weakly}, multiple object tracking~\cite{ hao2023divotrack}, human parsing\cite{humanprase}, and other human-centric perception tasks.
-Many 3D human pose estimation methods are based on the immediate results of 2D human pose estimation\cite{chen20173d, chen2018cascaded}, the so-called lifting paradigm.
-Lifting methods fully utilize the image/video-2D pose datasets (\eg, COCO~\cite{lin2014microsoft}) and 2D-3D pose datasets (\eg, Human3.6M~\cite{ionescu2013human3} to form the two-stage methods.
+3D human pose estimation (HPE) tasks aim to estimate 3D human joint positions from a single image or a video clip.
+3D HPE has a wide range of applications in various computer vision tasks, such as action recognition~\cite{li2021symbiotic,yang2021feedback}, multiple object tracking~\cite{hao2023divotrack}, human parsing~\cite{chen20173d,chen2018cascaded}, the so-called lifting paradigm.
+Lifting methods fully utilize the image/video-2D pose datasets (\eg,COCO~\cite{lin2014microsoft}) and 2D-3D pose datasets (\eg,Human3.6M~\cite{ionescu2013human3}) to form the two-stage methods.
 Yet, existing 2D-3D pose datasets either lack enough diversity in laboratorial environments~\cite{ionescu2013human3} or lack adequate quantity and accuracy in the wild~\cite{mehta2017monocular}, resulting in a large domain gap among different datasets and also in real-world scenarios.
-There are few prior arts aim to improve the generalization~\cite{gong2021poseaug} or adaptation~\cite{chai2023global, gholami2022adaptpose} capability among various domains.
+There are few prior arts aiming to improve the generalization~\cite{gong2021poseaug} or adaptation~\cite{chai2023global} capability among various domains.
 Nonetheless, developing a human pose pre-training paradigm by utilizing all the 2D-3D pose datasets is far from fully explored.